 Ensure the Collection Server and the target SQL Server computers have ample resources to handle the additional data collection, storage, and processing.
 Because this setting can significantly increase resource requirements and negatively impact performance, choose this setting only when your compliance policies require you to audit SQL statements.

 Before and After tab

 These settings must be applied on the individual database level.
-For more information on how to apply this feature on individual databases please see Audited Database Properties - Before and After Data.
+For more information on applying this feature to individual databases, please see Audited Database Properties - Before and After Data.

 Sensitive Columns tab